Highest Price Paid For A Diamond

 Highest price paid for a diamond which is uncut.
-Canadian company Lucara Diamond Corp. has just announced that an entirely exceptional diamond they found last year in Botswana has sold for €55.3 million.
+Canadian company Lucara Diamond Corporation has just announced that an entirely exceptional diamond.
+They found it last year in Botswana has sold for €55.3 million.
 That is an astounding €68, 092 per carat.

 The sale is the highest price paid for a diamond or at least for a rough diamond, breaking all records.
-The diamond is Type IIa, one of the rarest types of diamond, with little or no impurities and no colour.
+The diamond is Type IIa, one of the rarest types of diamond.
+It has little or no impurities and no colour.
 The magnificent stone, which originated from Lucara’s Karowe Mine in Botswana, is 813 carats in total.

-The diamond has been named “The Constellation” and is the world’s second-largest gem quality diamond ever recovered, and the largest ever retrieved in Botswana.
-The stone is about the size of a tennis ball, although this isn’t a stone you’d want to play around with!
+The diamond has been named “The Constellation” and is the world’s second-largest gem quality diamond ever recovered.
+It is the largest ever retrieved in Botswana.
+The stone is about the size of a tennis ball.
+This isn’t a stone you’d want to play around with!